 Most Americans will experience a dental emergency of some sort in their lifetime.
 Finding a reputable emergency dentist ahead of time can dramatically reduce the stress and anxiety associated with a pressing dental issue.

 Dental emergencies can come out of nowhere, at any time of the day or night.
-However, they don’t have to be scary or even stressful when you have a trusted emergency dentist in Travelers Rest, SC.
+However, they don’t have to be scary or even stressful when you have a trusted emergency dentist in Travelers Rest, SC you can call.

-The compassionate and very gentle team at Carolina Oaks Dental Care delivers quick, comprehensive, and stress-free emergency dental care.
-We will work with you to get you in the office to see our dentist quickly so you can get on with life.
+The compassionate, gentle team at Carolina Oaks delivers quick, comprehensive, emergency dental care.
+We will work with you to get you in the office to see our dentist as soon as possible so you can get on with life.